Vintage Navajo Sterling Silver Bead Necklace with Naja Pendant and 10 Coin Charms

 Navajo beads: 7mm

-The naja is adorned with a beautifully aged greenish-blue turquoise cabochon, most likely Royston turquoise—a prized stone from Nevada, frequently used in vintage Navajo jewelry.
-Royston turquoise is known for its natural blue-to-green hues and matrix patterns.
-Over time, exposure to skin oils, sunlight, and air causes natural turquoise to oxidize, often giving it the beautiful greenish cast seen in this pendant—a hallmark of authentic vintage turquoise.
+At the center hangs a classic naja pendant, a crescent-shaped form deeply rooted in Navajo culture and long associated with protection, balance, and spiritual meaning.
+The naja is set with a beautifully aged green-to-blue turquoise cabochon, most likely Royston turquoise—a highly regarded Nevada stone frequently seen in important vintage Navajo jewelry.
+Royston turquoise is prized for its natural range of blue and green hues and distinctive matrix.
+With time, exposure to air, sunlight, and skin oils causes genuine turquoise to oxidize, often developing the soft greenish tone seen here—an unmistakable hallmark of authentic vintage stone.

-The necklace is strung with 7mm handmade Navajo bench beads, created using a traditional process: hand-cut silver discs are domed, drilled, soldered, and polished by hand—each bead with its own character.
-These are not machine-made—they carry warmth, texture, and the signature imperfections of true craftsmanship.
+The necklace is composed of 7mm handmade Navajo bench beads, each formed through a traditional, labor-intensive process.
+Hand-cut silver discs are domed, drilled, soldered, and polished entirely by hand, resulting in beads that carry subtle variations and organic texture.
+These are not machine-made beads; they reflect the warmth, weight, and individuality of true artisan workmanship.

-Adding to the meaning and symmetry are 10 vintage silver coins—five on each side.
-The thoughtful design includes two coins from each year: 1940 at the top and 1944 at the bottom, honoring both history and balance.
+Adding further depth and symmetry are ten vintage silver coins, five placed on each side of the necklace.
+The thoughtful arrangement includes two coins from each year, with 1940 positioned toward the top and 1944 toward the bottom, creating visual balance while honoring historical continuity.

-This is a true vintage Navajo piece, not a reproduction.
-Every detail—the handmade beads, symbolic naja, Royston turquoise, and curated coins—reflects the culture, history, and craftsmanship of the Navajo tradition.
+This is a true vintage Navajo necklace, not a reproduction.
+Every element—the handmade bench beads, foxtail chain construction, symbolic naja, aged Royston turquoise, curated coins, and direct artist provenance—speaks to the cultural significance, craftsmanship, and collector-level importance of the piece.